 style of IT skills."

---Meg Whitman, now CEO of Hewlett Packard Enterprise and Chairman of
+--Meg Whitman, CEO of HPE, DXC board member, and former chairman of

 spending most of your time searching outside the company -- you are a stronger

 candidate while still employed.
 Very few members report finding an

 internal job during their "redeployment period."
 Many report losing critical time and wasting